The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser that is dirty can reduce air flow, decrease the efficiency of your system and increase the cost of energy.
-To prevent the accumulation of dirt and debris, turn off the power supply to the compressor unit prior to when you begin cleaning.
-Then, with a garden hose and a rag, gently clean the coil fins and blades of your fan to get rid of dirt leaves, twigs, and twigs.
-After cleaning, wipe the blades with a paper towel and a sanitation spray.
-It’s also a good idea to straighten any bent fins, which could be caused by the wind or other weather conditions.
+A condenser unit that is dirty can hinder air flow, decrease system efficiency, and increase the cost of energy.
+To prevent a build-up of dirt and other debris shut off the power supply to your compressor unit before you begin cleaning.
+Then with a garden hose, gently wash the fan blades and coil fins to get rid of dirt, twigs, leaves, and other debris.
+After washing, use a paper towel and spray for sanitation to wipe and sanitize the fan blades.
+It is also an excellent idea to straighten out any noticeable bent fins that could be caused by wind or other weather conditions.

 Line Sets